 What is the law change on yellow box junctions?

-There is no law change about how and when you can enter box junctions, but the change is that local authorities can now issue tickets to drivers who break the rule.
+The change allowed local authorities to issue tickets to drivers who break the rule of yellow box junctions.
 Before 1 June 2022, councils could only issue penalty charge notices for parking and driving in bus lanes.

 Where can I be fined for entering a box junction under the new law?

-The changes on June 1 mean that all councils in England will be able to apply to the Department for Transport for the legal right to issue penalties to drivers for stopping in yellow box junctions.
-Many will be interested in applying due to the large revenues that are likely to be generated.
+The changes on June 1 meant that all councils in England are able to apply to the Department for Transport for the legal right to issue penalties to drivers for stopping in yellow box junctions.
+Many applied due to the large revenues that are likely to be generated.

 How much will councils fine for stopping in a box junction